-Rajneesh later claimed that the cars were presents from people all over the world, and that he had given them to the commune, so he was not their owner.
+Rajneesh later claimed that the cars were presents from people all over the world; he said that he had gifted these vehicles to the commune, so he was not their owner.
 This version has been considered misleading.
 The cars were purchased, at his insistent and continual request, by the management from the commune fund; he was intending to acquire the largest fleet of Rolls Royces in the world.

 About two thousand neo-sannyasins lived at the Oregon commune, many giving all their money to the project.
 The ranch was transformed into a colony, and much hard work was done.
 The inmates even created an airstrip.
-Rajneesh did not discourse, but withdrew into a private lifestyle of “public silence” until November 1984.
-He lived in a guarded compound and had little contact with his followers.
-He did not participate in the manual work incumbent upon the commune.
-He slept 9-10 hours a day, and spent three hours daily in his luxury bathroom.
+Rajneesh did not discourse, instead withdrawing into a private lifestyle of “public silence” until November 1984.
+Living in a guarded compound, he had little contact with his followers.
+Rajneesh did not participate in the manual work incumbent upon the commune.
+Sleeping 9-10 hours a day, he spent three hours daily in his luxury bathroom.
 The only time that most of the other residents saw him was during his daily drive in a Rolls Royce.

 On most days he watched videos.
 Ex-devotee Christopher Calder complains that while the workers were often obliged to labour twelve hours a day in the cold, the guru used “his private heated indoor [swimming] pool and watched countless movies on his big screen projection television, all the while enjoying his daily supply of drugs” (Calder, Lost Truth).

-Some sources report that Rajneesh used nitrous oxide (laughing gas) for recreational purposes, and not merely to relieve his asthma.
-He had also become dependent upon the anxiety drug valium (diazepam); even on the lower estimate of 60 milligrams daily, he exceeded the maximum recommended dosage by 50 per cent.
+Rajneesh had become dependent upon the anxiety drug valium (diazepam); even on the lower estimate of 60 milligrams daily, he exceeded the maximum recommended dosage by 50 percent.
+Some sources report that he used nitrous oxide (laughing gas) for recreational purposes, and not merely to relieve his asthma.
 Calder describes the guru as a drug addict.
-Partisans have contested this, affirming that the gas was only used during “dental sessions.”
+Partisans contested this accusation, affirming that the gas was only used during “dental sessions.”

 The lengthy published account of Ma Anand Sheela, for long obscured until 2012, confirms the drug problem.
 The manager of Rajneeshpuram here says that the British commune doctor (Swami Devaraj) had created “fifteen fictitious medical files” for the purpose of prescribing, ordering, and storing the drugs for Rajneesh.
 Furthermore, the guru routinely received a combination of two drugs.
 The spurious medical files enabled him to ingest large quantities of meprobamate (a sedative that became an issue due to serious side effects).
 The guru’s extensive drug problem was made more dramatic by his resort to nitrous oxide “for two hours every morning and afternoon.”

 The Oregon commune was known as Rajneeshpuram.
 The inmates were desiring to create a city.
 This prospect met with local resistance.
 The work force deferred to an increasingly dictatorial management led by Ma Anand Sheela (born 1949), an Indian woman who had married a wealthy American; she had been a neo-sannyasin follower of Rajneesh since 1972.
-Sheela had become the secretary of Rajneesh, and acted as the commune manager.
+Sheela, who had become the secretary of Rajneesh, now acted as the commune manager.

 The Rajneeshi mood became militant.
 In 1982, Sheela took over the neighbouring village of Antelope, instructing Rajneeshis to reside there.
 Sheela’s militant campaign set fire to the Wasco County planning office.
 She was supported by an administrative group of women within the commune, including the Australian Jane Stork (alias Ma Shanti Bhadra).
 They contrived murder plots, designed to eliminate the Oregon attorney Charles Turner and other persons.
-The bizarre commune events were reported in some detail, and are not easy to compress on a blog.
-A more detailed account of mine can be found in a website article.
+The bizarre commune events were reported in some detail (Sheela and Rajneeshi Terrorism).

 Sheela and her associates had their own private laboratory, the means by which they mounted a bioterrorist attack at ten salad bars in Wasco County.
 They deployed salmonella bacteria.
 Over seven hundred people became ill.
 This event (September 1984) caused a widespread wave of shock.
 The commune terrorists also experimented with a typhoid virus for use against nearby towns.
 These aberrations have been viewed as the outcome of Rajneesh therapy, in which no criteria existed to detect anomalies.